-The University’s policy regarding Persons with Disabilities should be reviewed regularly by all members of the UMass Lowell community: Persons with Disabilities Administrative Announcement (pdf)
+The University’s guidelines regarding Persons with Disabilities should be reviewed regularly by all members of the UMass Lowell community: Americans with Disabilities Act (ADA) Guidelines (Covered Individuals with Disabilities) (pdf)

 If you are a student, employee, applicant or guest, you can request accommodations.

 UMass Lowell also has a list of building accessibility.

 For disabled parking information, please see Access Services - Parking Locations.

 To learn about UMass Lowell’s services for students with disabilities or to request an accommodation, contact Student Disability Services, 978-934-4574.

 Additional Information for Employees and Applicants

 The Americans with Disabilities Act of 1990 as amended in 2008 addresses all employers that have 15 or more employees.
 For a more specific description of what constitutes an employer, please refer to the Department of Justice website.
 This Act protects qualified applicants and employees with disabilities from discrimination in hiring, promotion, discharge, pay, job training, fringe benefits, classification, referral and other aspects of employment on the basis of disability.
 The law also requires that sanctioned employers provide qualified applicants and employees with disabilities with reasonable accommodations that do not impose an undue hardship on the institution.

 Any applicant may request a reasonable accommodation if he/she is limited in his/her ability to use or access the online application system as a result of a disability.
 Applicants requesting accommodations should call Human Resources and ask to speak with the staff person who works with applicants.